 8. Insufficient Space for Playground Equipment

-When designing your playground, you may be tempted to squeeze in every last piece of equipment you can fit.
+We get it, you want to squeeze in every last piece of equipment you can fit in your space.
 However, in doing so, ensure that you leave enough space between playground elements to allow for safe fall zones.

 Insufficient space can lead to children playing in fall zones when they can’t find appropriate open play space.
 If you find this is a problem on your playground, consider contacting a playground inspector to provide insight on how you can update and adjust your playground equipment for improved safety.